newrelic/newrelic-node-examples/custom-instrument-apps/instrument-webframework/README.md

 1. Clone or fork this repository

-2. Go into this subdirectory,
+2. Navigate to the example's subdirectory:

 ``` sh
 cd newrelic-node-examples/custom-instrument-apps/instrument-webframework